 In summary, here are some practical suggestions you can implement every day based on the learning to read strategies shared with you in this post.
-Obviously, you can’t implement all of these suggestions with children of all ages, so use your judgement about what is the best way to teach your child to read.
+Obviously, you can’t implement all of these suggestions with children of all ages, so use your judgement about what is the best way to teach a child to read.

 - Read to your child every day!